GreatOldOne/CMWDMFFA/README.md

 * [0] This value disables Private Duels.
 * [1] This value means there will be two different realities.
 One for dueling and another one for non-dueling.
-* [2] This value means there will be a non-dueling reality and every duel will take in a completely new and reserved reality.
+* [2] This value means there will be a non-dueling reality and every duel will take place in a completely new and reserved reality.

 ###### What are realities? ######

 Consider them a virtual zone, or a parallel universe.
-A player in reality x cannot interact nor see a player in reality y.
+A player in reality x cannot interact with nor see a player in reality y.
-This mechanism improves performace, aswell as provide full privacy to players during duel.
+This mechanism improves performace, aswell as provide privacy to players during duel.
 It's highly recommended to have Private Duels set to 2 for a Team Duels enabled server.

 #### Team Duels ####